19 Art Business Success Stories & Case Studies

 17. Kirsty Partridge Art ($36.7K/year)

-Kirsty Partridge (from United Downs, Redruth, England, UK) started Kirsty Partridge Art over 7 years ago.
+Kirsty Partridge (from United Downs, Redruth, England, UK) started Kirsty Partridge Art about 8 years ago.

 On Jan 9, 2015, Kirsty Partridge started an art youtube channel.
 Since then, she's gained over 1.3M subscribers and 81,296,486 views so far.